mindmui/blog/_posts/2017-12-13-Predict-cars-market.md

 ﻿---
 layout: post
-title: Predict a car's market using K-nearest neighbors
+title: Python: Predict a car's market using K-nearest neighbors
 ---

 In this tutorial, we will explore the car's market using K-nearest neighbors (KNN) regression algorithm.